Description

 'The Sortino ratio improves upon the Sharpe ratio by isolating downside volatility from total volatility by dividing excess return by the downside deviation.
 The Sortino ratio is a variation of the Sharpe ratio that differentiates harmful volatility from total overall volatility by using the asset's standard deviation of negative asset returns, called downside deviation.
 The Sortino ratio takes the asset's return and subtracts the risk-free rate, and then divides that amount by the asset's downside deviation.
 The ratio was named after Frank A. Sortino.'

-• Looking at the ratio of annual return and downside deviation of 1.43 in the last 5 years of Max Sharpe Portfolio, we see it is relatively greater, thus better in comparison to the benchmark SPY (1.14)
+• Looking at ratio of annual return and downside deviation in of 1.46 in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (1.47).

 Ulcer:

-• Looking at the Ulcer Ratio of 2.77 in the last 5 years of Max Sharpe Portfolio, we see it is relatively lower, thus better in comparison to the benchmark SPY (8.48 )
+• The Ulcer Ratio over 5 years of Max Sharpe Portfolio is 2.77 , which is lower, thus better compared to the benchmark SPY (8.48 ) in the same period.

-• During the last 3 years, the Ulcer Ratio is 2.73 , which is lower, thus better than the value of 5.31 from the benchmark.
+• During the last 3 years, the Downside risk index is 2.73 , which is smaller, thus better than the value of 5.3 from the benchmark.

 MaxDD: